 Once it is time for the bride to get into her dress, I will give you some privacy and let you pull up the dress up till where you are decently covered.
 I would like to capture that buttons or ribbon being laced up.

-Next will be jewellery, shoes then garter.
-If you want someone specific to help you put on any of these, they should already be dress for the photos.
+Next will be jewelry, shoes then garter.
+If you want someone specific to help you put on any of these, they should already be dressed for the photos.
 It makes a very pretty picture if all the bridesmaids are finished and stand around helping the bride.

-Hopefully by now only 30 minutes has passed since I arrived.
+Hopefully, by now only 30 minutes have passed since I arrived.